readyready15728/misc/amiga-emulation.md

 * `PATH` can be used to add to the search path in a single AmigaDOS instance;
 `ASSIGN` can be used to add to it globally.
 (For more information on that, see [here](http://wiki.amigaos.net/wiki/AmigaOS_Manual:_AmigaDOS_Command_Examples#Changing_the_Search_Path).
-This does not appear to be compatible with paths containing spaces, so don't use them.
+If spaces appear in the path, remember to use double quotes.
 * `MAKEDIR` is the equivalent of `mkdir`.
 * `RENAME` does move operations.
 It can be even be used with the target filename omitted, like so: `RENAME file directory`.